 Can I get free satellite TV?

 You can pick up free-to-air satellite TV channels with your own satellite dish and receiver, but you won’t get the kinds of channels that are available through satellite TV companies like DIRECTV or DISH.
-It’ll be mostly goverment-sponsored stations like PBS.
+It’ll be mostly government-sponsored stations like PBS.
 But if you’ve relocated to the US from another country, free-to-air satellite TV can pick up channels from your home country.

 What are the best satellite TV providers?